-The Governing Body in its role as controller of premises will ensure, so far as is reasonably practicable, the health and safety at work of employees and others (e.g.contractors, pupils, visitors) in accordance with the Health and Safety at Work etc. Act 1974.
+The Governing Body in its role as controller of premises (ESCC maintained schools)/employer ensure, so far as is reasonably practicable, the health and safety at work of employees and others (e.g.contractors, pupils, visitors) in accordance with the Health and Safety at Work etc. Act 1974.